304 North Cardinal St.

 Once your garden is planted out, the rest of the growing season is dedicated to ensuring your plants are thriving.
 You’ll want to make sure they’re getting the right amount of light, as well as regular deep waterings.

 Growing healthy plants is a key part of learning how to start a garden.
-Your plants will likely require some plant food/fertilizer to thrive.
+Your plants will likely require some plant food/fertilizer to thrive, alongside the photosynthesis the plant does naturally.
 In some cases, regular garden soil does not contain all the nutrients required for plants to be as healthy as possible.
-You can get a soil nutrient test completed for your garden soil if you’re growing directly in the ground, or read the nutrient availability off the package for purchased potting soil.
+You can get a soil nutrient test completed for your garden soil if you’re growing directly in the ground, or read the nutrient availability of the package for purchased potting soil.

 Before fertilizing your plants, do some research about high-quality organic plant foods available in your area.
 Many fertilizers offered for sale are made of synthetically-produced chemicals and are not approved for organic gardening.
 Investigate organic alternatives such as compost, worm castings, and fish emulsion.
 I like to top-dress my garden every spring and fall with an inch or two of homemade compost, and then feed my extra-hungry plants with worm castings during the growing season.